 Statute of Limitations

-The state of Florida has established a deadline that personal injury claims like the ones suffered in car accidents, must be filed within four years of the date of the car accident.
+The state of Florida has established a deadline that personal injury claims like the ones suffered in car accidents, must be filed within two years of the date of the car accident.
 However, if the accident resulted in the death of the victim, then the legal claim can be filed two years after the victim’s death.

 Contact an Injury Lawyer